-10 Must-Haves for Building Community in Online Learning Environments: Part Two
+10 Must-Haves for Building Community Online Part 2

 Dr. Kathryn Kennedy has over 15 years of experience in online, blended, and digital learning in PreK-12, higher education, and beyond.
 Her work is focused at the intersection of research, practice, and policy.
 She owns and operates her own consulting firm that is currently helping inform PLTW’s current and future teaching and learning experiences.

 Whether you are engaging online, face-to-face, or somewhere in between, community building is not only an art, it is a vital ingredient for cultivating meaningful learning environments.
 Specifically in an online learning environment like the one we are creating for PLTW Core Training this summer, building community is even more critical because you’re not physically in the same location as the rest of your fellow learners and training facilitators.
 To that end, we have built the PLTW Core Training experience upon a foundation focused on community building.

 Of what does that foundation consist, you ask?
 The foundation consists of 10 must-have components, that we will share in this two-part series.
 To read components 1-5, click here for Part One.